Glutamate carboxypeptidase II: Function in the brain

+In the higher cortical circuits in primate brain that generate cognition and memory, NAAG stimulation of mGluR3 on dendritic spines plays a key role in regulating cAMP-PKA-calcium signaling, where NAAG stimulation of mGluR3 enhances neuronal firing and improves cognition by inhibiting cAMP-PKA opening of potassium channels on spines.
+GCPII catabolism of NAAG weakens this regulation, leading to loss of neuronal firing and cognitive impairment, while GCPII inhibition increases firing and improves cognition.
+GCPII in the aged primate cortex also appears to contribute to tau hyperphosphorylation, as GCPII activity correlates with levels of pT217Tau, and daily treatment with a GCPII inhibitor reduces pT217Tau levels, suggesting potential as a treatment to reduce Alzheimer's pathology.

 Potential uses of NAAG peptidase inhibitors

-Glutamate is the “primary excitatory neurotransmitter in the human nervous system”, participating in a multitude of brain functions.
-Overstimulation and -activation of glutamate receptors as well as “disturbances in the cellular mechanisms that protect against the adverse consequences of physiological glutamate receptor activation” have been known to cause neuron damage and death, which have been associated with multiple neurological diseases.
+Glutamate is the "primary excitatory neurotransmitter in the human nervous system", participating in a multitude of brain functions.
+Overstimulation and -activation of glutamate receptors as well as "disturbances in the cellular mechanisms that protect against the adverse consequences of physiological glutamate receptor activation" have been known to cause neuron damage and death, which have been associated with multiple neurological diseases.

 Due to the range of glutamate function and presence, it has been difficult to create glutamatergic drugs that do not negatively affect other necessary functions and cause unwanted side-effects.
 NAAG peptidase inhibition has offered the possibility for specific drug targeting.

 Specific inhibitors

 Since its promise for possible neurological disease therapy and specific drug targeting, NAAG peptidase inhibitors have been widely created and studied.
 A few small molecule examples are those that follow: